p-ssanders/samsanders.dev/content/blog/spring-boot-on-kubernetes.md

 ##  Deploy to Kubernetes (Manually)

-I searched for things like "deploy docker image to kubernetes" to find that I could deploy a Docker image directly to my Kubernetes cluster using the following command:
+I searched for phrases like "deploy docker image to kubernetes" to find that I could deploy a Docker image directly to my Kubernetes cluster using the following command:

 ```bash
 kubectl run slack-talkers --image ssanders0/slack-talkers --port=8080 --env="SLACK_API_TOKEN=${SLACK_API_TOKEN}"
 ```

-Note that the one environment variable `slack-talkers` needs is provided directly in the `run` command.
+Note that the environment variable `SLACK_API_TOKEN` is provided directly in the `run` command.

 So that was cool, but in Kubernetes world you need a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) to expose an application running on a set of Pods as a network service i.e.: allow traffic to my web application.

-Running the following command creates a service, and even a load balancer in my IaaS that routes traffic to my app:
+Running the following command creates a service, and even a load balancer in the IaaS that routes traffic to my app:

 ```bash
 kubectl expose deployment slack-talkers --port=80 --target-port=8080 --type="LoadBalancer"
 ```

 Browsing to the load balancer URL then presented my app.
-Cool!
-And one DNS `A` record later, and I had a vanity URL.
-Very cool.
+Adding a DNS `A` record got me a vanity URL.
+Cool.

 ##  Deploy to Kubernetes (via Manifest)

 I knew that in Kubernetes world you're supposed to tell Kubernetes how to run your app in a repeatable way through a [configuration file](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/).

-I didn't know how to make one of these, but I figured I could probably get one out of Kubernetes since my app was already running.
+I didn't know how to make one of those, but I figured I could probably get one out of Kubernetes since my app was already running.

 My app consisted of two Kubernetes concepts: a deployment, and a service.
 So I exported both: